 - 7.10.1 Raising awareness of the existing sustainable transport options available to parent/pupils, staff and visitors to the site would allow them to make informed travel choices.
 The provision of information on a variety of transport options for travelling to and from the site will ensure all users of the site are fully aware of the choices available to them. - 7.10.2 An effective time to change an individual's travel behaviour is at a transition point in their lives, such as when starting at a new job or school.
-Therefore it is proposed that all parents/pupils and staff would receive a 'Welcome Travel Pack' (WTP) prior to starting at the school.
-The WTP should also be placed on display within communal areas and should contain details of: - Local walking and cycling routes in the area; - Public transport information details (location of bus stops, timetables and fare details etc.); - Local car sharing opportunities; - Agreed Park & Stride location(s) for the drop-off and pick-up of pupils; - The benefits of smart working practices such as telephone conferencing and effective diary management; and - The Travel Plan, its aim, objectives, targets and measures, particularly measure IM2 which requires staff and pupils to review a Travel Policy as part of the induction process. - 7.10.3 The pack is to be prepared and disseminated by the TPC with assistance from LBHC and local public transport operators (in terms of producing walking, cycling maps and public transport information).
+Therefore it is proposed that all parents/pupils and staff would receive a 'Welcome Travel Pack' (WTP) prior to starting at the school with any prospective parents to receive a WTP at school open days.
+The WTP should also be placed on display within communal areas and should contain details of: - Local walking and cycling routes in the area; - Public transport information details (location of bus stops, timetables and fare details etc.); - Local car sharing opportunities; - Agreed Park & Stride location(s) for the drop-off and pick-up of pupils; - The benefits of smart working practices such as telephone conferencing and effective diary management; and - The Travel Plan, its aim, objectives, targets and measures, particularly measure IM2 which requires staff and pupils to review a Travel Policy as part of the induction process. - 7.10.3 It should be noted that 'Red Route' restrictions are in place along the entirety of Macfarlane Lane and on Syon Lane within the vicinity of the site.
+Parking is actively monitored along these streets and therefore it is expected that parents will be discouraged from driving to the school. - 7.10.4 The pack is to be prepared and disseminated by the TPC with assistance from LBHC and local public transport operators (in terms of producing walking, cycling maps and public transport information).
 The proposed contents of the WTP are outlined within Figure 8: